top of page

 • More than 3 out of 5 people have experienced three or more ACEs.

-Wording, structure and design that is so clear that the intended reader can easily find what they need, understand what they find, and use that information (International Plain Language Federation)
+Wording, structure and design that is so clear that the intended reader can easily find what they need, understand what they find, and use that information.

 Trauma:

-• It is an individual’s subjective experience that determines whether an event is or is not traumatic.
+• An individual’s subjective experience determines whether an event is or is not traumatic (we don't get to decide for someone else about how they experienced an event)

 • Early onset vs. adult onset